Books, books, and more books.

 However, it is anything but that.
 The story, after part 3, gets really political and its scope keeps getting bigger and bigger.
 Political marriages, assassinations, succession crisis, infighting, et cetera – it’s anything but a child’s story.

-And Rozemyne does grow up as seen here.
+And Rozemyne does grow up to an adult later on.

 Read the light novel because the anime doesn’t really do the justice.
 Sadly, manga isn’t even in the race.